slSeanWU/GameForFun_Connect4/README.md

-# Intro-CS-Final-Project
+# GameForFun_Connect4

-## Topic: Jack Language App -- Connect 4
+## From Nand to Tetris: Jack Language Application